 - A patient doesn't come for their appointment

-- A patient cancels without giving reasonable notice.
-We ask for 48-hours notice or 2 business days (whichever is greater).
+- A patient cancels without giving advance notice.
+We ask for 2 business days or 48 hours notice (whichever is greater)

 If 2 or more children in a family break their appointment on the same day, we may not be able to schedule family members together in the future.

 Any patient family that breaks more than 1 appointment within 12 months may be dismissed from our practice and will need to establish care with another dental provider.